How To Calm Hypervigilance & Stop Feeling On High Alert

 And constantly being on high alert is exhausting.

-Being hypervigilant could be a symptom of dysregulation due to trauma, or it could be because you’re a Highly Sensitive Person.
+Being hypervigilant could be a symptom of dysregulation due to trauma.

 No matter what the cause, it’s important to be able to switch off your high alert button and calm your hypervigilance.